 The anger triad consists of types 8, 9, and 1.
 Anger for these types involves the gut or body center.
-It can be thought of as an energy of will that pushes against obstacles to create movement or resists being pushed.
+It can be thought of as an energy of will that pushes against obstacles to create movement or resist being pushed.

 This may involve pushing through obstacles to get what one wants, stubbornly resisting attempts to be pushed in an undesired direction, and getting people to see what's right and correcting things not done right.